Llandovery RFC: Post World War II

 Not long out of school, the likes of Gareth Thomas, Jeremy Griffiths, Wayne Beynon, Jamie Roberts, Dan Williams, Simon Emms, Cerith Rees, Simon Jenkins, Rhodri Davies and Gethin Watts played full seasons under Thomas.

-Tom Walker and Ioan Davies, too, were in the side that won the 2007 Cup and Andy Powell was another who played 18 games for the Drovers 2000-2001before going on to greater things with Wales and the Lions.
+Tom Walker and Loan Davies, too, were in the side that won the 2007 Cup, alongside Andy Powell; who played 18 games for the Drovers 2000-2001, before moving on to the Lions.

-If Thomas's contribution was considerable, then that of Euros Evans has been outstanding.